 Subsequent to being licensed, programs can participate in the Quality Rating and Improvement System (QRIS), designed to help them assess and improve quality.
 QRIS is "a systemic approach to assess, improve, and communicate the level of quality in early- and school-age care and education programs."32 Early childhood programs receive a quality rating based on a set of quality indicators.
-The use of the QRIS is based on the assumptions, discussed in more detail below, that the quality of early childhood programs can be measured, that the quality represented by different scores produces meaningful differences in learning outcomes for children, and that the scores can serve as an incentive for improvement.
-All but one state (Mississippi) currently implement or plan to implement a QRIS.
-While QRISs across the country vary, most contain quality standards for early childhood programs, program quality assessments, a rating system that is either publicly disseminated or used for internal accountability, support for program improvement efforts, and financial incentives for participation and/or quality improvement.
+The use of the QRIS is based on the assumptions, discussed in more detail below, that the quality of early childhood programs can be measured, that the quality represented by different scores produces meaningful differences in learning outcomes for children, and that the scores can serve as an incentive for improvement.33 All but one state (Mississippi) currently implement or plan to implement a QRIS.34 While QRISs across the country vary, most contain quality standards for early childhood programs, program quality assessments, a rating system that is either publicly disseminated or used for internal accountability, support for program improvement efforts, and financial incentives for participation and/or quality improvement.35 phase for QRIS implementation in 16 counties.
+California's QRIS is now being implemented on a voluntary basis in all counties across the state.